Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 The `secrets` are just merged since ordering plays no role there.

-In the case of the `priority`, the global values are added at the end of the list of the priorities and their conditions defined on a job level.
+In the case of the `priority`, the global values are added at the end of the list of the priorities and their conditions defined on the job scope.
 This allows for job-specific priorities to be evaluated first, and only if none of them matches will the global ones be evaluated and used.